Not as well known as Verbier, don't tell anyone but you can ride the 4 Vallees for a lot less by staying here!

 Piste rides have as much here as any other huge ski area in Europe.
 For those who like to hoon theres some great pistes, particularly the series of red trails above Siviez and over on the Veysonnaz slopes, where you can shine on your edges at max speed.

-For riders who want a challenge you can set off from the Mont Fort down a steep black run, get here early or you will miss the best snow and also are likely to be greeted by a long section of moguls to navigate.
+For riders who want a challenge you can set off from the Mont Fort down a steep black run, but get here early or you will miss the best snow and also are likely to be greeted by a long section of moguls to navigate, not so much fun.
 If this is looking a bit too steep and long then you can set off from the gondola mid station at Col De Gentianes to Tortin where you can ride one of the multiple free track zones in this area.
-Again it’s steep and best to get up here early to avoid potential moguls but iif you are confident enough to ride these slopes then heading here is a must.
+Again it’s steep and best to get up here early to avoid potential moguls but if you are confident enough to ride these slopes then heading here is a must.

 For something a little less adventurous the Col De Gentianes also offers a long red piste where you have the option of riding to either La Chaux 2260m or Fontanet 2482m.
 Should you want to carry on from here you can head on down into Medran in Verbier via a selection of easier Blue / Red pistes.

-Beginners should leave after a week's visit at a new level.
+Some of the terrain is obviously far too advanced for beginners.
+Having said that there are still lots of gradual slopes which will see beginnners grow in confidence and leave after a week's visit at a new level.
 As mentioned the gentle slopes directly above Nendaz will suit you're every need.
 For the total beginner the blue from Tortin to Siviez is best by far.
-The Slopes around Nendaz still have a number of long drag lifts which are slowly being replaced with chairlifts, so unitlt hat is finished you're best off heading to Siviez by car or bus.
+The Slopes around Nendaz still have a number of long drag lifts which are slowly being replaced with chairlifts, so until that is finished you're best off heading to Siviez by car or bus.

 There are lots of ski schools in the area but we recommend the Swiss Ski School Nendaz.
 These guys know the area like the back of their hand and they stand out a mile on the mountain with their classic Swiss uniforms, so you should have no worry following their instruction even in a white out.